Monongahela River: 20th century

 Three ships in the United States Navy have been named Monongahela after the river.

 In October 1930, severe drought caused the river flow to drop below 10 ft3/s, and in some places, it was possible to walk across the river bottom.

 The river was the site of a famous airplane crash that has become the subject of urban legends and conspiracy theories.
 Early on the morning of January 31, 1956, a B-25 bomber en route from Nellis Air Force Base in Nevada to Olmsted Air Force Base in Pennsylvania crashed into the river near the Glenwood Bridge in Homestead, Pennsylvania.
 The six crewmen survived the initial crash, but two of them succumbed in the cold water and drowned.
 Despite the relatively shallow water, the aircraft was never recovered and became known as the "ghost bomber".
 The Pittsburgh Post-Gazette published a graphical representation of the flight path and flight details in 1999.
 As of 2018, the bomber has not been found.

+In popular culture

+The Pittsburgh folk song, "Where the Old Allegheny and Monongahela Flow," references the Monongahela River.

+Bruce Springsteen's song "Youngstown," from his 1995 album The Ghost of Tom Joad, references the Monongahela Valley as one of the regions devastated by the declining iron and steel industries in the mid to late 20th century.

+Monongahela rye is an historic style of rye whiskey that developed in the Monongahela Valley of Pennsylvania and was especially popular in the United States before Prohibition.